lsmj/docker-dash/README.md

 # docker-dash

-A lightweight Docker solution for managing virtualized database services without running Docker Desktop.
+A lightweight Docker solution for managing virtualized database services without Docker Desktop.
+The goal is to get the ease and speed of using something like DBngn, without being contrained by what services are being supported.
+I wanted to utilize the effortlessness of running a Docker image instead of having to install something locally, but without using Docker Desktop and without dealing with scaffolding Docker containers for each new project.

 ## Installation